 I used an example earlier about using your AI enhanced camera to detect when the lawn needs to be mowed and automatically sending a lawn care service to your home.
 In the future we will likely see a lot more of these services start to emerge.
 Another example that you might even see right now is having your refrigerator automatically order groceries.
 Since a lot of companies will gain from this data, likely they will create incentives for the growth of this technology and encourage consumers to use it.

-The future of smart homes is a bright one, but as it emerges we have to be extra careful to make sure that our devices and homes are secure.
-The smarter and more connected they become, the more vulnerable they are, that’s why getting a connected home security system is so important.
-Having a cutting edge smart home security system with fails safe’s shipped directly to your door like Protect America’s security system will give you peace of mind while keeping your home safe from any type of intrusion.
+The future of smart homes is a bright one.
+As it emerges we have to be extra careful to make sure that our devices and homes are secure.
+The smarter and more connected homes become, the more vulnerable they are.
+This is why getting a connected home security system is so important.
+Having a cutting edge smart home security system with failsafe’s shipped directly to your door like Protect America’s security system will give you peace of mind while keeping your home safe from any type of intrusion.
 Get a free quote with Protect America today and make your home and family safer and smarter.